yanfranve/frontend-junior-dev/latest/PROFILE.md

 # Developer profile

 Your degree or where you studied does not matter 👻 at Videsk.
-What is essential is that you have experience developing with the following frameworks, libraries, tools, and standards. ☝
+What is essential is that you have knowledge and minimal experience developing with the following frameworks, libraries, tools, and standards. ☝

 - Experience: 0 to 3 years
 - Work Mode: 100% Remote
 - Salary: $600 - $1000 USD
 - Hours: Fulltime
+- Language: Spanish and/or English

+> [!NOTE]
+> Most of the team speak Spanish, but we write in English

 Required Skills (Marked with ❗ are crucial and non-negotiable):